 Fake News: Is It Real?
-Quick Grants are small implementation grants for projects that examine the issue of fake news, either currently or historically, and contextualize its lasting impact on our state.
+Quick Grants were small implementation grants for projects that examined the issue of fake news, either currently or historically, and contextualized its lasting impact on our state.

-These grants can be used to support a wide range of community-oriented programs that explore the issue of fake news including, but not limited to:
+These grants were used to support community-oriented programs that explored the issue of fake news at these organizations: